hoodiecrow/ConsTcl/README.md

 #### String class

-Strings have the internal representation of a vector of character objects, with the data elements of the vector address of the first element, and the length of the vector.
+Strings have the internal representation of a vector of character objects, with the data elements of 1) the vector address of the first element, and 2) the length of the vector.
 External representation is surrounded by double quotes, with double quotes and backslashes within the string escaped with a backslash.

 As a ConsTcl extension, a `` \n `` pair in the external representation is stored as a newline character.
-It is restored to `` \n `` on write.
+It is restored to `` \n `` if the string is printed using `` write ``, but remains a newline character if the string is printed with `` display ``.

 ```
 oo::class create ::constcl::String {